notbd/tianwei.io/README.md

 > **Notes**:
 >
 > 1. Cloudinary env variables need to be configured following the [instructions](https://next.cloudinary.dev/installation) for images to show properly.
-> 2. This frontend requires the API service to be active to fetch post data.
-Contentlayer has been completely removed.
-> 3. Typography and code highlighting are handled by custom React components within `src/components/mdx` and via the `rehype-pretty-code` package respectively.
+> 2. Typography and code highlighting are handled by custom React components within `src/components/mdx` and via the `rehype-pretty-code` package respectively.

 <h2>License</h2>